Claude Code Was for Developers - Cowork Is for Everyone

 Anthropic launches Cowork, an autonomous agent that reads, edits, and creates files on your local machine.
 Vibe coding meets vibe working.

-Within the first two weeks of 2026, the practical era of Computer Use has arrived.
-What developers call “vibe coding” may be expanding into “vibe working” for the broader knowledge workforce.
-This could be the first real signal of that shift.
+The practical era of Computer Use has arrived faster than most timelines predicted.
+What developers call “vibe coding” may be expanding into “vibe working” for the broader knowledge workforce, and Cowork is the first concrete product aimed at that shift.

 Local Folder Access Is the Core Differentiator